caiks/WBOT02/README.md

 Perhaps the attention mechanism can set the frame based on scanning the buffer for size and position to find the longest path model like hotspot scan in WOTBOT.

-If `entropy_minimum` is set to some non-zero positive real number, e.g. `"entropy_minimum" : 1.2`, records with lower entropies will be rejected.
-See also the discussion about [browsing entropies](#interactive_entropies) above.
-Note that the `entropy_minimum` functionality is only used after *model* 47, when it was noticed that interesting features such as faces were being ignored in favour of the dark corners so common in Film Noir.

 Model 34 onwards - TODO

 first `actor003` model